scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 #### Week One Points: 80.5

-Mark's team is solid, but I do have to question the homer ass decision to start Tony Pollard over Amon-Ra St. Brown.
-My brother in Christ, I think you need to watch some *Hard Knocks*.
+Mark's team is solid, but I must question the homer-ass decision to start Tony Pollard over Amon-Ra St. Brown.
+My brother in Christ, you need to watch some Hard Knocks.
 There's too much talent on this roster for such few points.
 Coincidentally, that's what Brent Venables said to Oklahoma after the Kent State game.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |